Orozco v Attorney General: Criticism

-Various particular aspects of the judgment and case were criticised.
-The Court's finding that UNIBAM lacked standing was criticised in scholarly and lay literature.
-The Court's unusual delay was also criticised.
-The little attention paid, in the written decision, to the relationship between freedom of expression and the buggery statute has been called 'unfortunate,' given that this might 'undermine its [the judgment's] usefulness in other litigation around the Caribbean.'
+Various aspects of the case were critiqued.
+The court's finding that UNIBAM lacked standing was criticised in scholarly and lay literature.
+The court's unusual delay was likewise noted.
+The little attention paid, in the written opinion, to the relationship between freedom of expression and the buggery statute has been called "unfortunate", given that this might "undermine its [the case's] usefulness in other litigation around the Caribbean".

-Various interested parties, and in particular, their acceptance of foreign aid or advice, were also criticised.
-Human Dignity Trust 'received harsh criticism in Belize because the article [announcing their involvement as an interested party in 2011] did not make it clear that the case had already been initiated by Belizean lawyers with a legal strategy developed by a local organisation [UNIBAM].'
-Belize Action, a religious group who opposed the decriminalisation of same-sex intercourse, denounced the involvement of overseas persons and organisations in favour of the claimant, but were themselves criticised for receiving foreign aid.
-(Note: By 20115, Belize Action were 'drawing thousands of believers to rallies that denounced the “homosexual agenda” [including the claim itself]' (Scott 2015).)
-Various local conservative groups similarly criticised foreign involvement in the case, calling it an instance of neocolonialism, but have likewise been criticised for accepting foreign aid, and their criticisms described as a hypocritical diversion tactic.
-Then-Prime Minister, Dean Barrow, seemingly concurred, stating, 'One of the things that we have to be grateful for in this country is [that] the culture wars we see in the United States have not been imported into Belize [...] this is the start of exactly such a phenomenon.'
+Various interested parties, and in particular, their acceptance of foreign aid or advice, were also criticised outside of court.
+Human Dignity Trust "received harsh criticism in Belize because the article [announcing their involvement as an interested party in 2011] did not make it clear that the case had already been initiated by Belizean lawyers with a legal strategy developed by a local organisation".
+Belize Action, a Christian right group which opposed decriminalisation, denounced the involvement of overseas persons and organisations in favour of the claimants, but were themselves charged with hypocrisy for receiving foreign aid.
+Various other Christian right groups similarly echoed Belize Action, calling foreign involvement an instance of neocolonialism, but have likewise been flagged as foreign aid recipients themselves, with their condemnations deemed hypocritical diversion tactics.
+Notably, then-Prime Minister, Dean Barrow, expressed regret over the case's divisiveness, stating, "one of the things that we have to be grateful for in this country is [that] the culture wars we see in the United States have not been imported into Belize ... this is the start of exactly such a phenomenon".